Powering up your family company leadership team for maximum impact - fast.

 We’ve been taught that our value lies in defending our past.
 As a company, our value lies in the number of years in business and the past financial statements.
 As people, our value lies in the skills and job titles that we’ve earned over the years.

-While that historical performance is valuable, what’s most important is how we use it as a perspective in creating a financial forecast and company plan to create the future value for our company.
+While that historical performance is valuable, what’s most important is how we use it as a perspective to create the future value for our company.

-As a company it’s critical to build that future value now, so you can pay yourself what your worth now as an owner, while enjoying the life you choose, and collect a generous payout when you choose to sell your company or transition this great company to the next generation of leaders.
+As a company it’s critical to build that future value now, so you can pay yourself what your worth now as an owner, while enjoying the life you choose, and collect a generous payout whether you choose to sell your company or transition this great company to the next generation of leaders. (and you may be the first Chairperson of your company)

 Remember that expression from the 2007 financial crisis about companies that were “too big to fail?”